Synchronization for KPZ: Examples

 Now we will consider \(h, u\) the respective solutions to the KPZ and stochastic heat equation driven by space-time white noise:

+in the sense of \cite[Theorem 6.15]{GubinelliPerkowski2017KPZ}.
 Here the presence of the infinity ``\(\infty\)'' indicates the necessity of renormalisation to make sense of the solution.
-Well-posedness of the stochastic heat equation \eqref{eqn:rhe_st_white_noise} can be proven also with martingale techniques, which do not provide a solution theory for the KPZ equation, though.
+Wellposedness of the stochastic heat equation \eqref{eqn:rhe_st_white_noise} can be proven also with martingale techniques, which do not provide a solution theory for the KPZ equation, though.
 Instead, here we make use of pathwise approaches to solving the above equations \cite{Hairer2013SolvingKPZ, Hairer2014, GubinelliImkellerPerkowski2015}, that require tools such as regularity structures or paracontrolled distributions.
-The main reference for us will be \cite{GubinelliPerkowski2017KPZ}, which provides both a comprehensible introduction and a complete picture of the tools available in paracontrolled analysis.
+The main reference for us will be \cite{GubinelliPerkowski2017KPZ}, which provides both a comprehensible introduction (see for example Chapter 3) and a complete picture of the tools available in paracontrolled analysis.
 Such theories consider smooth approximations \(\xi_{\ve}\) of the noise \(\xi\), for which the equations are well-posed, and study the convergence of the solutions as \(\ve \to 0\).
-The renormalisation can then be understood also as a Stratonovich-It\^o correction term.
+The renormalisation can then be understood as a Stratonovich-It\^o correction term.
 We refer to the mentioned works as \textit{pathwise} approaches, since they are completely deterministic, given the realization of the noise and some functionals thereof.
 These functionals are collected in a random variable called the \textit{enhanced noise} \(\YY(\omega)\).
-Below we briefly recall the components of \(\YY\) and explain their behavior under the translation group \(\vt^{z}\).